DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 If using an API for your backend, generate API endpoint requirements based on your refined data model:

-Run the following prompt, use an advanced reasoning model, such as Claude 3 Opus or a 'thinking' data model for all heavy analysis product work:
+Run the following prompt, use an advanced reasoning model:

 ```
 Given the attached data model, please create requirements for API endpoints that follow this example.
 Please also include examples of the objects that will be sent in to each endpoint for reference.
 Make sure you use the plural version of the naming: